hamednasimi/hamednasimi/README.md

-Hello.
-I'm a second year computer science student.
+I'm a computer science enthusiast.
+I strive to broaden my knowledge in areas of artificial intelligence, data science, and mathematics.